NetApp/trident/README.md

 	where the `-n` argument is optional and specifies the namespace for the Trident deployment.
-If not specified, namespace defaults to the current namespace; however, it is highly recommended to run Trident in its own namespace so that it is isoloated from other applications in the cluster.
+If not specified, namespace defaults to the current namespace; however, it is highly recommended to run Trident in its own namespace so that it is isolated from other applications in the cluster.

 	The install script first configures the Trident deployment and Trident launcher pod definitions, found in `setup/trident-deployment.yaml` and